soluhealth/emmtyper/README.md

 emmail --query *.fa --db blastDB/emm.fasta -saveIntermediary blast -culling_limit 10 -align_diff 10
 emmail --query Run19Jun/*.fa --db emm.fasta -verbose pcr --primer emmPrimer.tsv -maxSize 2000 -mismatch 5
 ```

+## BLAST or PCR?

+If you are not sure which pipeline to choose from, I recommend using `blast` first, and use `pcr` when you want to check if anything weird is happening in your `blast` result.

+An example problem where this might be useful is when there are too much hits reported by EmMAIL.
+An important thing to note is that not all emm-like can be caught in the conventional PCR typing.
+PCR pipeline here can be used to see which hits would be returned in the setting of a conventional typing.

+This is however not fail-proof, as in silico PCR fails when the two primers do not align in the same contig.
+Better assembly would resolve this problem.

 ## Result Format
 EmMAIL by default produces four tab-separated values to the command line.
 Calling `-verbose` will make EmMAIL return seven tab-separated values.